 You need to invest in exploring and networking with other people who could be interesting and understand how to find a possible fit between the startup solution and your business model.

 The connection factor is critical.
 For example, why is Israel considered a successful Startup Nation?
 Internationally, there are giant corporations with endless budgets and resources, but in an ecosystem such as Israel, everyone knows everyone.
 If you look at the corporate side as well, when you understand the innovation models of some large companies, such as 3M, you will discover a secret weapon named “talk, talk and talk”.
 Informal connection is key.

 And do not forget, you should look for startups, but not just startups.
 There could also be other relevant types of players out there.
-This is about exploring a large ecosystem of companies, entrepreneurs, hubs, accelerators, research centers, universities, investors and other institutions and people or experts that could connect with your challenge at some point.
+This is about exploring a large ecosystem of other companies, CVC, entrepreneurs, hubs, incubators, accelerators, research centers, universities, VC, investors and other institutions and people or experts that could connect with your challenge at some point.

-There are methodologies for mapping and exploring an ecosystem and you should have a clear procedure in order to understand quickly whether a startup is relevant to your challenge or not.
+There are methodologies for mapping and exploring an ecosystem -ie. using enablers, connectors or hubs- and you should have a clear procedure in order to understand quickly whether a startup is relevant to your challenge or not.
 For one of our consumer goods clients we explored over 100 options, narrowed them down to a short list of 10 relevant options after some weeks of systematic validation, many conversations and some long meetings.
 At the end our client had a clear understanding of the relevance of each finalist startup and clear details to decide which was the best option in a fact-based way.

 Then… prototype, co-create and swiftly validate.